 \section{Abstract}

-In this paper we discuss a general framework based on symplectic geometry for the study of second order conditions in optimal control problems.
-Using the notion of $L$-derivatives we construct Jacobi curves, which represent a generalization of Jacobi fields from the classical calculus of variations.
+In this paper we discuss a general framework based on symplectic geometry for the study of second order conditions in constrained variational problems on curves.
+Using the notion of $L$-derivatives we construct Jacobi curves, which represent a generalization of Jacobi fields from the classical calculus of variations, but which also works for non-smooth extremals.
 This construction includes in particular the previously known constructions for specific types of extremals.
 We state and prove Morse-type theorems that connect the negative inertia index of the Hessian of the problem to some symplectic invariants of Jacobi curves.